giacomosodini/interview/README.md

 ![alt text](image-2.png)

-In the notebook `notebooks/explore.ipynb`, you can load and explore the materialized data.
-We also described the datasets more in details there.
+You can explore the materialized data in the notebook located at `notebooks/explore.ipynb`.
-In order to run the code you can use the `dev` Jupyter kernel.
+This notebook also provides a more detailed description of the datasets.
+To run the code, you can use the `dev` Jupyter kernel.

-Try to integrate your code into this repository, following the structure provided: we expect you to implement the model training and inference as Dagster assets.
+We encourage you to integrate your code into this repository, following the existing structure.
+Specifically, we expect you to implement the model training and inference as Dagster assets.
-In particular, we ask you to contribute to the following folder:
+Please contribute to the following folder:
 `src/code_location_interview/code_location_interview/assets/magenta_interview`

-We’ve pre-filled some structure there, but feel free to adjust it as you see fit.
+We've provided a basic structure to help you get started, but feel free to modify or extend it as needed.

 > Tip: After changing or creating assets, reload them in Dagster to reflect updates: